ONSdigital/design-system/.github/ISSUE_TEMPLATE/feature_request.md

 ## Contacts

-> The Design System team will need to meet up with you to discuss your proposal, so please add the details of everyone who should be involved in that discussion.
-We recommend involving at least your product owner, user researcher and designer.
+> The Design System working group has a weekly meeting.
+We will invite you to one of these meetings to give a show and tell about your proposal and answer any questions.
+Please tell us who to invite to that meeting.
+We recommend involving at least your product manager, user researcher and designer.